openedx/edx-documentation/en_us/developers/source/architecture.rst

 In addition to XBlocks, there are a few ways to extend course behavior:

-* The LMS is an `LTI`_ tool consumer.
+* The LMS is an :ref:`LTI<partnercoursestaff:LTI Component>` tool consumer.
   Course authors can embed LTI tools to integrate other learning tools into an Open edX course.

 * Problems can use embedded Python code to either present the problem or assess the learner’s response.
 Instructor-written Python code is executed in a secure environment called CodeJail.

-* JavaScript components can be integrated using `JS Input`_.
+* JavaScript components can be integrated using :ref:`JS Input<Custom JavaScript Applications>`.

 * Courses can be exported and imported using OLX (open learning XML), an XML- based format for courses.